GHRS Mission, Vision, Values & Philosophy

 Section 4: Meeting Frequency and Content.
-The Board shall meet at least quarterly a minimum of 4 times a year at an agreed upon time and place.
-One such Board meeting, no less than annually, should be open to the general membership.
+The Board shall meet a minimum of two (2) times a year at an agreed upon time and place.

 Section 5: Board Membership Voting.
 Once established, the Board shall vote to approve new nominations to the Board via simple majority.